Skip to main content

 Manager responsibilities

-• Ensure employees at risk are given training based on the training needs assessment.
+• Employees identified at risk should get training based on the training needs assessment.

 Employee responsibilities

-• Be aware of the HSE's Policy on the Prevention and Management of Work Related Aggression and Violence
+HSE Policy on the Prevention and Management of Work-Related Aggression and Violence

 Aggressive phone calls